native forest restoration trust, multiple locations

 Photo from NFRT website

-Forest Type - Native
+Forest Type - Indigenous

 Emission Reductions

-Start Date - 1994
+Start Date - 1990

 Project Type - Reforestation

-1,388 hectares
+1,559 hectares

-The Native Forest Restoration Trust (NFRT) is dedicated to protecting and restoring New Zealand’s native forest.
+The NZ Native Forest Restoration Trust (NFRT) is dedicated to protecting and restoring New Zealand’s native forest.
 It manages over 7,000 hectares of reserves covenanted for permanent protection through the QE II National Trust

 Rangitoto Station, King Country.
 This station was formerly cleared of bush for farming and is now protected to support remnants of mature native forest and large areas of regenerating bush.
 Rangitoto is contributing to the protection of native fauna, including the endangered Kokako bird.
 It also provides a base for education and community activities.